Singer-actor Park Jihoon’s new drama is exploding in popularity from its very first broadcast.

 According to Nielsen Korea, episode 1 of the TVING original Becoming a Legend recorded a 5.8% nationwide rating among paid TV households and 6.2% in the Seoul metropolitan area, immediately drawing massive attention.

 The series is a military cooking-show fantasy that follows Private Kang Sung-jae (played by Park Jihoon) as he transforms into an army cook.
-Interest was especially high because it’s based on the hit Naver webtoon Becoming a Legend.
+Interest was especially high because it’s based on the hit Naver webtoon The Legend of the Kitchen Soldier.

 In the premiere, top trainee Kang Sung-jae received his unit assignment and began army life as the cook at Gangnim Outpost.
 Contrary to First Sergeant Park Jae-young’s (played by Yoon Kyung-ho) expectations, Kang was labeled an "S-class private," hinting at a rocky road from the very start.